-Media: 4K interactive video with sound and photographs.
+Materials: 4K interactive video with sound and photographs

 Sound for Fungi.
 Homage to Indeterminacy began as a laboratory experiment where Schubert played sinus frequencies to fungi mycelia she collected from forests near her home in Germany.
 After several weeks of observing these collected specimens housed in custom-built sound-insulated boxes, most showed a positive response to the influence of sound by growing faster and denser than samples grown in silence.

 This interactive video installation simulates Schubert’s laboratory experiment where sound impacted on fungi mycelium growth.
 Audiences can explore this biological process by using a tracking sensor where hand movements simulate the role of a sound frequency and change the fungi’s growth in real time.
 The digital 3D environment shifts between macro and cellular level perspectives, revealing fragile topologies comprised of multiple nodes and connections, offering a glimpse into the complexity of the underground network of microbes that connect the “Wood Wide Web”.

 The work’s title, Sound for Fungi.
 Homage to Indeterminacy draws reference to American music composer John Cage’s development of ‘indeterminacy’ as an improvisational technique where aspects of a composition are left open to chance and free-choice.
 A further reference is the work of Anna Tsing and mycologist Alan Ryner who have linked mushrooms to this notion of indeterminacy on account of their shape-shifting gestalt.
 Some fungi keep expanding and growing through different life cycles and therefore, in theory, are immortal.